 You can register a Power of Attorney or Court of Protection Order with us in the following ways:

-- via an online form
+- register online

-- by visiting us in branch
+- visit us in a branch

-Step 1 - Get everything ready
+Get everything ready

 To complete the registration, you’ll also need:

 - the personal and contact details of any attorney wishing to be registered

 Register your Power of Attorney or Court of Protection Order online

 To register your Power of Attorney or Court of Protection Order, you’ll need to complete an online form.